wix/stylable/packages/webpack-extensions/README.md

 ## `stylable-metadata-loader`

-Generate structure for imported stylesheet that contains the depended st.css files mapped by content hash. also remap imports to use the files content hash.
-This structure is used to create in memory file system for stylable to transpile overrides separated from the main build process.
+Use this loader to generates a mapping of imported stylesheets that contains imported `.st.css` files (dependencies) mapped by a hash of their content.
+It also remaps any imports within the content to use the files content hash as the imported filepath.

+This structure is used to create an in-memory file system representation for Stylable to transpile overrides apart from the main build process.

-loader options:
+### Loader options
 ```ts
 interface LoaderOptions {
   exposeNamespaceMapping: boolean;